-10.5 E. Estimate of Retirement Benefits sheet will be included with the information sent to enable the individual to obtain an approximate calculation of the increased benefits they are able to purchase.
-Appendix page 59.
+D. Estimate of Retirement Benefits sheet will be included with the information sent to enable the individual to obtain an approximate calculation of the increased benefits they are able to purchase.
+Copies on page 69 of the appendix.

-11. Step Five - Processing the returned offers and forms
+12. Step Five- Processing the returned offers and forms

-When the forms are returned within the six-month deadline, then the employer needs to process them.
+When the forms are returned within the six month deadline, then the authority needs to process them.
 Sort then out into the types of membership of Teachers Pension and process.
-Completed forms Education 1 (the questionnaire), Form 1 and Education 3 must be sent to Capita Teachers' Pensions, Mowden Hall, Darlington, DL3 9EE.
+Completed forms Education 1 (i.e. the questionnaire), Education 2, and Form 3 should be sent to Capita Teachers' Pensions, Mowden Hall, Darlington, DL3 9EE.

-11.1 Active member
+12.1 Active member

-11.1.1 Lump sum payment
+Lump sum payment